 THE PHILOSOPHY OF OSTEOPATHY

 Osteopathy is not a set of techniques; rather it is a philosophy based upon sound principles proposed by Hippocrates over 2500 years ago.
-Restructured by Dr Andrew Taylor Still (1828 – 1917) osteopathy can make profound changes in a person’s health.
+Restructured by Dr Andrew Taylor Still (1828 – 1917) osteopathy can make profound changes to a person’s health.

 Your Title Goes Here